-- The main process, "iarcd": a connection process that manages the support processes: - Receiving requests for new connections made by clients - Selecting logical processes for processing client connections - Collecting statistical data about server activity. - Storage Volume Manager "iavol": a process for managing volumes of archived content.
-In its threads, this process sees to optimal communication with permanent disk capacity resources, in line with their type and architecture. - It is a support service for other IMiS®/ARChive Server processes which require these services for their operations (for example, the logical process). - The logical process "iarcd": with its threads, this process sees to operations that users request from the archive.
+- The main process, "iarcd": a connection process that manages the support processes: - Receiving requests for new connections made by clients - Selecting logical processes for processing client connections - Collecting statistical data about server activity. - The logical process "iarcd": with its threads, this process sees to operations that users request from the archive.
 It is the owner of threads, which individually perform certain support services, including: - Content indexing by full text - Maintaining the authenticity of the archived contents - Optional synchronization of the directory with external directory service resources, ...